A major bank that announced an overhaul to its commission structure has said it did so to reward broker loyalty.

 earlier this year re-introduced year one trail, while Westpac, Bankwest, AMP

-and ME Bank have all announced commission incentives as well.
+have all announced commission incentives as well.
 Martin North

 , principal of Digital Finance Analytics, recently told Australian Broker that banks had become more reliant on broker business, and were trying to grow their lending by making a stronger appeal to the channel.